zarf-dev/proposals/0032-support-ipv6/README.md

 - I believe we'll have to make config for several different container runtime interfaces so we can give a cert without trusting the cert at the node level
 - I need to evaluate the proxy method to the local host registry and see if it can be better secured
 - I'll need to check the use of different signing keys
 - I will need to test the difference that a proxy makes.
 For example, does a proxy make openshift work?
-Does a proxy make things work with NFtables instead of IP tables.
+Does a proxy make things work with NFtables instead of IP tables.   -->

-The question we need to ask is do we need the users input on whether or not this is an IPv6 cluster.
-Maybe and maybe not.
-Here is currently all the ways that IPv6 is used
-- It's used to decide whether or not the long living daemonset is spun up - use hostNetwork
-- It's used to decide whether or not to spin up the daemonset injector - use hostNetwork
-- It's used to decide if the docker registry service should be a nodeport or clusterIP - use hostNetwork
-- It's used to configure the address of the localhost registry, whether we should use [::1] or 127.0.0.1 - this uses IPv6 and can be determined automatically

-#### Notes on proxy solution

-- There are two daemonsets in this solution.
-The first is the zarf-injector which is how the Zarf docker registry initially gets things spun up.
-The second is the long living daemonset which is how the registry moves to the new solution.
-Currently I have it working with the first daemonset but not the second.
-Likely because the first daemonset has the total loopback whereas I will need to separate out of the concept of IPV6 vs the concept of host network.

-## Risks

-- One problem with this solution is spinning up new nodes.
-The proxy daemonset on new nodes won't have the required image since the injector daemonset will not have spun up.
-This can be solved with a zarf init, however it would be better if it could be solved automatically.
-One idea could be to have a mutating webhook spin up an injector when a new node enters the cluster.
-IMO, it's fine to force users to run `zarf init` when creating a new node while this feature is not yet in GA.

-Practical risks:
-- Some distros may disallow this
-  - Kind - works
-  - K3D - works
-  - k3s - tbd
-  - RKE2 - tbd
-  - openshift - tbd
-  - microk8s - tbd
-  - talos - works, but need
-  - k0s - almost certainly works
-- Some CNIs may disallow host network or host port